 Alaska Wildlife Conservation Center

 Layers are your friend in Alaska.
-While July and August can get quite warm—up to around 67 degrees Fahrenheit in the daytime—the weather can change in minutes.
-You’ll need base layers, a couple of fleeces, a lightweight jacket (preferably waterproof), gloves, and some decent walking shoes.
+While July and August can get quite warm — up to around 67 degrees Fahrenheit in the daytime — the weather can change in minutes.
+You’ll need base layers, a couple of fleeces, a lightweight (preferably waterproof) jacket, gloves, and some decent walking shoes.

-A windproof item is ideal for the time you’ll spend on deck, whether the ship is sailing and you’re out looking for whales, or if you’re floating silently at the face of one of Alaska’s colossal glaciers.
+A windproof item is ideal for the time you’ll spend on deck, even if the ship is sailing and you’re out looking for whales, or if you’re floating silently toward the face of one of Alaska’s colossal glaciers.

-If you book excursions like kayaking, the necessary equipment will be provided, but do bring closed-toe shoes, which are essential for activities like ziplining.
-Remember a swimsuit as well.
-While you may not be taking a dip in Alaska’s icy water, there’s plenty of opportunities on board to take a refreshing dip or relax in a hot tub.
+If you book excursions like kayaking, the tour company will provide the necessary equipment, but bring along closed-toe shoes, which are essential for activities like ziplining.
+Include a swimsuit in your suitcase as well.
+While you might not take a dip in Alaska’s icy water, there’ll be plenty of opportunities on board to enjoy a refreshing dip in the pool or relax in a hot tub.

 Bring a Dry Bag

-It’s even more useful if you’re planning on joining a kayaking excursion, or heading off on a small boat where you’ll want to protect your gear from the spray.
+Having a dry bag is even more useful if you’re planning on joining a kayaking excursion or heading off on a small boat where you’ll want to protect your gear from the spray.

 Remember Your Zoom Lens